 3. Master's Exam (Written)

-Students are expected to take the Master's exam during the fourth semester of study (in March, for students who enter in August; in October for students who enter, exceptionally, in January).
+Students are expected to take the Master's exam during the third semester of study, in October.
 The examination, written in French, includes three parts of two hours each, taken over a period no longer than three days, and addressing three periods of French literature.
 For the examination the candidate will choose one early period (Middle Ages or 16th), one middle period (17th or 18th), and one recent period (19th or 20th).
 For each of these segments of the exam, a student who has not taken a seminar in one of the two must choose that period for the exam.
 In their preparation, students should be guided by the Master's reading List and possible questions, and become familiar with exam procedures.
 Faculty expect the candidate to demonstrate:

 - knowledge of literary history;